ewellinger/election_analysis/README.md

 Lawrence Lessig |    09/06/2015     |   11/02/2015
 Joe Biden       |        N/A        |   10/21/2015

-Below we can see how the media coverage of select candidates compares over the course of 2015.
-For brevity only a select few candidates were included on each plot.
+Below we can see how the media coverage of topics associated with particular candidates compare over the course of the election season.
+For brevity, only a select few candidates will be shown for each plot.

 ![republican_candidates](./candidate_plots/republican.png "Coverage of Top 5 Polling Republican Candidates As Of February 1st, 2016")

 ![democratic_candidates](./candidate_plots/democrat.png "Coverage of Remaining Democratic Candidates As Of February 1st, 2016")

+We can then take a look at each candidate's topic in turn and overlay the dates in which they announced and, if applicable, withdrew their candidacy.
+A word cloud indicating the most prominent words for that topic and a breakdown of how prevalently particular news sources were reporting on it are also provided.
+For a breakdown of each candidate please refer to the [candidate_plots](./candidate_plots) folder.

+**** Imbed some candidate plots here

+**NOTE**: It may appear that Hillary Clinton has a relatively few number of articles associated with her topic, but that actually isn't the case.
+Due to the media storm around certain aspects of Clinton's candidacy, the NMF algorithm factored the general "Hillary Clinton" topic into multiple topics associated with different aspects of her bid for the Presidency.
+For example, topics exist related to her use of a private email server (Topics 3, 4, 198), the Clinton Foundation (Topic 51), and the committee to investigate the Benghazi attack (Topics 30, 98, 222).
+We will see later what it means for a more general subject, such as the Benghazi attack, to be factored into multiple topics.

 ---